mendix/docs/content/appstore/app-services/invoice-processing.md

     3. In the **Add JSON Structure** dialog box, enter a **Name** for the JSON Structure and click **OK**.
 The **JSON Structure** dialog box opens.

     4. In the **JSON Snippet** box, add the content of the JSON mapping file that you generated.
 The system converts the JSON snippet into a schema structure automatically.
-You will need this schema structure to create the import mapping.
+You will need this schema structure to create the Import Mapping.

     5. Click **OK** to save the changes and close the dialog box.

-3. To create the import mapping, perform the following steps:
+3. To create the Import Mapping, perform the following steps:

-    1. In the **App Explorer** or **Project Explorer**, right-click the module or the folder where you want to add the import mapping.
+    1. In the **App Explorer** or **Project Explorer**, right-click the module or the folder where you want to add the Import Mapping.

     2. From the pop-up menu, select **Add other** > **Import mapping**.

-    3. In the **Add Import Mapping** dialog box, enter a **Name** for the import mapping and click **OK**.
+    3. In the **Add Import Mapping** dialog box, enter a **Name** for the Import Mapping and click **OK**.
 The **Select schema elements for import mapping** dialog box opens.

     4. For **Schema source**, select **JSON structure** and **Select** the JSON structure that you created.